anythingworld/anything-world-python/README.md

 anything animate ./examples/cat "some cat" --is_symmetric --auto_rotate
 anything get_animated_model <MODEL_ID> --verbose
 anything get_model <MODEL_ID>

+anything generate_from_text "cow with a helmet" anything generate_from_image ./examples/cowboy.jpg "a cowboy" anything get_generated_model <MODEL_ID>

+anything generate_animated_from_text "soldier"
+anything generate_animated_from_image ./examples/cowboy.jpg "a cowboy"
 ```

 To know more about the parameters of a specific command, just run the